Skip to main content

 00:01:42

-You will have (click on the link) your obligations while getting payments from us as well.
-To find out what happens if you or your partner don't meet your other obligations, click on the link (When you don't meet your obligations, hyphen, work and income)
+Emergency Benefit or Emergency Maintenance Allowance.
+You will have other obligations as well.
+See A icons dot NZ/7125 to find out what happens if you or your partner don't meet your other obligations.
+See when you don't meet your obligations, Work and Income at a icons dot NZ/3836.

-Two, it has been assessed you can prepare for work and we have discussed this with you, very few people have this
+• it has been assessed you can prepare for work and we have discussed this with you, very few people have this, or

-Or three, we've asked you to take part in a work ability assessment or to work with a contracted service provider, very few people are asked to do this.
+• we've asked you to take part in a workability assessment or to work with a contracted service provider, very few people are asked to this.

 How it works